tonys-code-base/terraform-cloud-localstack/README.md

 Local Inspect Dashboard: http://localhost:38047
 ```

-From the output for our example above, the Localstack public URL (`<TUNNEL URL>`) is
+From the output, the Localstack public URL (`<TUNNEL URL>`) is

 `https://uniquelocalstack.tunnelto.dev` with corresponding Dashboard address of `http://localhost:38047`.

-You should now be able to make requests to the AWS services using the public address.
+You should now be able to send requests to the AWS services using the public address.
 For example, to access using the AWS CLI, specify your public address as the value for option `--endpoint-url`:

 ```
 $ aws --profile localstack --endpoint-url <TUNNEL URL> s3 ls